springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/6-buildpacks/step9.md

 This implements Option 2 discusses in Step 5.

 In this step, you will:
+- Reset the ops repo by cloning the "shortcut" sample
 - Remove Tekton configuration used for the Dockerfile workflow
+- Install Buildpacks Task from the Tekton catalog
 - Add Tekton configuration needed for a Buildpacks workflow
 - Apply the updated Tekton resources
 - Test the new workflow